-The TEFL market is booming in Vietnam, where more students than ever are signing up for language lessons.
+The TEFL market is booming in Vietnam, where more students than ever are signing up for language lessons and more ESL teaching jobs are becoming available.
 Young professionals hoping for a career in tourism or banking are brushing up on their English skills, and the expanding middle class form a vital part of the student body.

 Expats love the street food culture and incredible culinary experiences on offer in Vietnam.
 The national dish, Pho, is a popular staple.
 The wonderful scenery and delectable cuisine, combined with a huge English education market and low living costs, make Vietnam an understandably alluring destination for many EFL teachers.

-- Average salary for EFL teachers: The basic monthly salary for full-time positions is likely to be in the region of 27,700,000 VND – 46,171,000 VND (£920 – £ 1,500/$1,200 to $2,000 USD) per month.
+- Salaries for English teachers in Vietnam can vary greatly between different locations and institutes.
+However, as a guide, the basic monthly salary for a full-time position is likely to be in the region of 27,700,000 VND – 46,171,000 VND (£920 – £ 1,500/$1,200 to $2,000 USD) per month.
 Hourly rates range from 390,000 VND – 740,000 VND (£13 – £25 / $17 – $32) per hour.
 Pay is often quoted in American $.